tc39/proposal-ses/README.md

 ### The punchlines

-Even without pinning down the precise meaning of "implementation defined", a computation that is limited to fail-stop implementation-defined determinism _**cannot read covert channels and side channels**_ that it was not explicitly enabled to read.
+Even without pinning down the precise meaning of "implementation-defined", a computation that is limited to fail-stop implementation-defined determinism _**cannot read covert channels and side channels**_ that it was not explicitly enabled to read.
 Nothing can practically prevent signalling on covert channels and side